-What’s more, within each of these career paths, there are different niches that personal trainers can specialise in.
+What’s more, within each of these career paths, there are different niches that personal trainers can specialize in.

-So, a freelancer can specialise in taking group classes, or working one-to-one, and an independent trainer can run their own trail running business, as well as offer online nutritional programs to a multitude of clients.
+So, a freelancer can specialize in taking group classes or working one-to-one, and an independent trainer can run their own trail running business, as well as offer online nutritional programs to a multitude of clients.
 Such opportunities for diversification are a large reason why personal trainers’ salaries differ so wildly.

 These are the kinds of varied opportunities you should be looking out for in your new industry, whatever that may be.
 It is also worth bearing in mind that you absolutely must research realistic salary predictions on sites like Payscale and GlassDoor before committing yourself to any new line of work.